arrancurran/microTool/README.md

-# ColloidCam
+# microTool

-ColloidCam is a Python application for interfacing with Ximea cameras, providing real-time image capture, display, and control capabilities.
+microTool is a Python application for interfacing with Ximea cameras, providing real-time image capture, display, and control capabilities.
 It features a modern Qt-based interface with modular camera controls and efficient image processing.

 ## Features